Muhammad Wajahat

 Muhammad Wajahat was a Pakistani politician who was a member of the Provincial Assembly of Sindh from August to November 2018.

 Early life and education

 He was born on 15 December 1970 in Karachi, Pakistan.

-He did B.Com from the Karachi University.
+He did B.Com. from the Karachi University.

 Political career

 He had been associated with Muttahida Qaumi Movement (MQM since mid-1990s.

-He was serving as “joint in-charge” of Korangi town of the MQM before getting elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-94 (Korangi Karachi-III) in 2018 Pakistani general election.
+He was serving as "joint in-charge" of Korangi town of the MQM before getting elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-94 (Korangi Karachi-III) in the 2018 Pakistani general election.

-He died in on 27 November 2018.
+He died on 27 November 2018.